rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 Also obtain the K3s install script at https://get.k3s.io

 Place the binary in `/usr/local/bin` on each node.
-Place the install script anywhere on each node, name it `install.sh`.
+Place the install script anywhere on each node, and name it `install.sh`.

 Install K3s on each server: